What is an Antinuclear Antibody (ANA) Test?

 • Another type of autoimmune illness.

-• Another health condition that can induce antinuclear antibodies, such as cancer, or viral infection (antinuclear antibodies from a virus are typically transient).
+• Another health condition that can induce antinuclear antibodies is cancer or viral infection (antinuclear antibodies from a virus are typically transient).

 • If your ANA test results are positive, your doctor will almost certainly prescribe more tests to determine a diagnosis.

 Antinuclear antibodies in the blood may not necessarily indicate an illness.
-Antinuclear antibodies are found in the blood of some healthy persons too, and their levels tend to rise with age.
+Antinuclear antibodies are found in some healthy persons' blood, and their levels tend to rise with age.
 A positive ANA test result might be seen in up to one-third of healthy persons over 65.
 Certain medications can also induce antinuclear antibodies.

 Speak with your physician if you have any questions regarding your results.